Namide/inspire/readme.md

 - `public/` Frontend static files (build)
 - `src/` Frontend sources (you can rebuild from it)
 - `upload/` User upload files

-## Status

-- Public (can be see by all user)
-- Protected (can be see by all exept unregister users)
-- Private (can be see only by owner)